markjansnl/abap-platform-rap120/README.md

 ## Description
 <!-- Please include SEO-friendly description -->

-This repository contains the material for the hands-on session **RAP120 - Build SAP Fiori Apps with ABAP Cloud and SAP Joule for developers**💎
+This repository contains the material for the TechEd 2025 hands-on session **RAP120 - Build SAP Fiori Apps with ABAP Cloud and SAP Joule for developers**💎.
+The materials are altered for the AI workshop within Emixa EES on 27 November 2025.

 **Table of Content**
 - [Requirements for attending this workshop](#requirements-for-attending-this-workshop)